An online gaming/gambling site lost $1 million in bitcoin to an attacker who exploited its random number generation (RNG) system.

 However, once again the team couldn’t identify wrongdoing and kept on paying Hufflepuff his winnings.

-Eventually, they identified that some accounts were sharing same server seed as the game displays the player an encrypted randomly generated value before the bet, which is called the server seed.
+Eventually, they identified that some accounts were sharing the same server seed as the game displays the player an encrypted randomly generated value before the bet, which is called the server seed.
 This seed is to be shown to the client seed by the player and the system combines the two random values in order to evaluate win or loss.

-Since Primedice sends out decrypted seed, therefore, it was apparent that manipulation cannot happen.
+Since Primedice sends out the decrypted seed, therefore, it was apparent that manipulation cannot happen.
 Nevertheless, Hufflepuff identified a way to make the server give out a decrypted server seed, which at the same time was an active seed.
 This is how he was able to corroborate the results of his bets.

 Primedice’s house edge is just 1% that’s why it became difficult to pinpoint that some member has figured out its system.
 The gaming site’s team although noticed that “Hufflepuff” was winning big time, but they couldn’t understand how and why.